ryjen/ryjen.github.io/content/about/resume/index.md

 <h3> Mobile Application Developer, July 2015 - Present </h3>

 <ul>
+<li>Responsible for delivery customizations and components on Android</li>
-<li>Successfuly implemented beacons component for the Android product</li>
+<li>Successfuly implemented beacons feature for Android, allowing for an interactive experience at conferences</li>
 <li>Improved android UX and performance with smarter resource management, animations and tablet layouts</li>
-<li>Responsible for delivery customizations and components on Android</li>
 <li>Gained experience in iterative development methodology, sprint reviews and planning</li>
 <li>Implemented chat and social integration UX for Android</li>
 <li>Gained experience and knowledge of RxJava for Android</li>